EU Ecolabel

 ECHA Adds DBDPE to REACH Candidate List as a Substance of Very High Concern

-ECHA has added the flame retardant DBDPE to the REACH Candidate List as a Substance of Very High Concern (SVHC).
-This triggers immediate supply chain communication and SCIP notification duties, signaling a clear regulatory path toward future restrictions or authorization for affected plastics and textiles.
+ECHA has added the flame retardant DBDPE to the REACH Candidate List as a Substance of Very High Concern.
+This triggers immediate supply chain disclosure and SCIP notification duties while signaling a clear trajectory toward future use restrictions in plastics and textiles.

 echa.europa.euEuropean UnionEuropean Union